tiagoprn/devops/ansible_playbooks/centos-7/README.md

 # CentOS 7 provisioning playbook

+Important: given specially due to the fact that this scripts installs a local postgres database for redash, it it recommended that it runs on machines/VMs with 2GB+ of RAM for it to finish successfully.
+I had errors running it on a 1GB RAM VM with exit code 137 on the setup_redash_container task, probably due to that fact.

 This is a modular ansible playbook, which can be used to setup a new CentOS 7 server instance.

 This setup does its best to provide security, logs and metrics monitoring.
 The following is provided: